-We have also retained ISO14001 accreditation for our environmental management systems and through our Strategic Environmental Management Group and have plans in place to reduce our carbon footprint by reducing energy consumption.
 The Health Board working with Refit Cymru a Government initiate set up top support the public sector in the development of energy saving schemes.
-With the exception of vehicle usage, these plans address scopes 1\ and 2\\ of the Green House Gas Protocol (as set by World Resources Institute and World Business Council on Sustainable Development).
+In the last year the Health Board have been developing the specification for an energy performance contract.
+ABMU is the first in Wales to enter into such an agreement with refit Cymru.
+With the exception of vehicle usage, these plans address scopes 1 and 2 of the Green House Gas Protocol (as set by World Resources Institute and World Business Council on Sustainable Development).